Sujani Menaka

-Samarawickrama Dahanayake Sujani Menaka (born 17 May 1980 as සුජානි මේනකා) [Sinhala]), popularly as Sujani Menaka, is an actress in Sri Lankan cinema, theater and television.
+Samarawickrama Dahanayake Sujani Menaka (born 17 May 1980 as සුජානි මේනකා) [Sinhala]), popularly known as Sujani Menaka, is an actress in Sri Lankan cinema, theater and television.
 Started as a child artist in advertisements, she is best known for the role in NSB commercial Sathen Sathe and title role Sara in the teledrama as well as film adaptation.

 Personal life

 Sujani Menaka was born on 17 May 1980.
 She is an old girl of St. Paul's Girls School, Milagiriya.
 Her father was an art director in films.

 She is married to popular actor Bimal Jayakody.
 She met Bimal during the teledrama Ramya Suramya back in 2000.
 They married in 2007.
 The couple has two daughters and one son.

 Bimal's father is the elder brother of popular actresses Geetha Kanthi Jayakody and Rathna Lalani Jayakody.
 Geetha's daughter Paboda Sandeepani is also a popular award-winning actress in cinema and television.
 Rathna Lalani is married to fellow actor Sampath Tennakoon.